psevestre/openid-fapi/Financial_API_WD_002.md

 ## Introduction

 Fintech is an area of future economic growth around the world and Fintech organizations need to improve the security of their operations and protect customer data.
 It is common practice of aggregation services to use screen scraping as a method to capture data by storing users' passwords.
 This brittle, inefficient, and insecure practice creates security vulnerabilities which require financial institutions to allow what appears to be an automated attack against their applications and to maintain a whitelist of aggregators.
-A new draft standard, proposed by this workgroup would instead utilize an API model with structured data and a token model, such as OAuth [RFC6749, RFC6750].
+A new draft standard, proposed by this workgroup would instead utilize an API model with structured data and a token model, such as OAuth [RFC6749] and [RFC6750].

 The Financial-grade API aims to provide specific implementation guidelines for online financial services to adopt by developing a REST/JSON data model protected by a highly secured OAuth profile.
 The Financial-grade API security profile can be applied to online services in any market area that requires a higher level of security than provided by standard OAuth or OpenID Connect.